pchaudhari23/Software_Notes/11. Interview/SFG Learnings.md

 **CRACO:**

-- craco config contains package aliases
+- craco config contains package aliases - Connecting b2bi-shared to sfg repo
 - babel.config.js: file used for javascript compiler babel so that modern javascript can be used on current/old browsers

 ---